VHSgunzo/runimage/README.md

 ### RunImage configuration file:
-    Special BASH-syntax file with the .rcfg extension, which describes additional instructions and environment variables for running runimage.
+    Special BASH-syntax file with the .rcfg extension, which describes additional instructions and env vars for running runimage.
     Configuration file can be located next to runimage:
         "$RUNIMAGEDIR/{runimage/Run_name}.rcfg"
     it can be used both extracted and compressed and for all executable files being run: